-If you are currently going through a lawsuit, you are probably curious as to how long this lawsuit will take.
-Regardless of which side of the lawsuit you are on, you probably have a lot riding on your lawsuit, and it is easy to get a bit anxious about how long your lawsuit takes.
-For instance, you might have to worry about paying your bills and keeping yourself afloat in the meantime, and you might also be concerned about legal fees and other issues that are related to your lawsuit.
+If you are currently going through a lawsuit, or thinking about suing someone, you are probably curious how long the lawsuit will take.
+Regardless of which side of the lawsuit you are on, you probably have a lot riding on your lawsuit, and it is easy to get anxious.
+For instance, you might have to worry about paying your bills and keeping yourself afloat in the meantime, and you might also be concerned about legal fees and other issues related to your lawsuit.

-Although it can be stressful for everyone who is involved when a lawsuit is going on, good attorneys can help both parties get through the situation.
-Make sure that you choose a good attorney before filing a lawsuit; doing so will make a major difference in these proceedings.
+Although it can be stressful for everyone who is involved when a lawsuit is going on, experienced attorneys can help both parties get through the situation.
+Make sure that you choose the right attorney before filing a case; doing so will make a major difference in these proceedings.